-(1) The Attorney-General may, pursuant to the provisions of the Criminal Procedure Code (Cap.
-75), appoint public prosecutors for the purposes of cases arising under this Act.

-(2) The Board shall, for the purposes of section 171(4) of the Criminal Procedure Code (Cap.
+- (1) The Director of Public Prosecutions may, pursuant to the provisions of the Criminal Procedure Code (Cap.
+75), appoint public prosecutors for the purposes of cases arising under this Act. - (2) The Board shall, for the purposes of section 171(4) of the Criminal Procedure Code (Cap.
 75), be deemed to be a public authority.